Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/working-with-templates.md

 #### Description

-> Returns `true` if user has role given as argument.
+> Returns `true` if a user has a role given as an argument.

 #### Return Type